Snake Plant Propagation: Which Method Is Best?

 Over time, sansevieria plants can become root-bound or too tightly packed into their available space.
 This is when many people choose to repot snake plants.
 But why transplant when you can turn one plant into two or more?

 Start by removing your snake plant from its pot.
-Examine the root tangle.
+Examine the root tangle of the mother plant.
 Does it spiral around the pot, intertwining with other roots?
-If so, it’s a good time to divide your plant.
+If so, it’s a good time to divide your snake plant.

-Examine the plant itself.
+Examine the snake plant itself.
 Mentally divide it into segments which would look good when potted separately.
-I recommend having at least one or two healthy-looking stalks with a few leaves per clump.
+I recommend having at least one or two healthy-looking stalks with a few leaves per clump when you propagate snake plant.

-Wrap your fingers around the base or bases of the clump you wish to separate, and gently tug it away from the main mass.
+Wrap your fingers around the base or bases of the snake plant pups you wish to separate, and gently tug it away from the main mass.
 You’re not trying to rip the roots, but to separate as many as you can.
-Once you’ve got it mostly separated, use a sterilized knife to cut through the rest.
+Once you’ve got it mostly separated, use a sterilized sharp knife to cut through the rest.

-You can now plant that segment into prepared potting mix at the same height it was planted before.
+You can now plant that snake plant segment into prepared potting mix at the same soil line it was planted before.
 If it was a larger plant, the leaves may need a little support while they get established in their new location.
-A wooden stake or two should provide plenty of support.
+A wooden stake or two should provide plenty of support for new plants.

-The benefit of division is that even cultivars that won’t propagate well via leaf cuttings will stay true using division.
+The benefit of division is that even cultivars that won’t propagate well via Sansevieria leaf cuttings will stay true using division.
 After all, you’re not taking just a piece of a plant, but an entire smaller plant itself.
-This means that if you’ve got unusual cultivars, this is your best method for propagating those.
+This means that if you’ve got unusual cultivars or variegated snake plants, this is your best method for propagating those.

 Seed Starting: Is It Reliable?

-Sure, it’s possible to produce snake plants from seed… but is it worthwhile?
+Sure, it’s possible to propagate snake plants from seed… but is it worthwhile?

 In most cases, the answer is “no”.
-Many cultivars will only stay true to type through rhizome and root division.
+New plants of many cultivars will only stay true to type through rhizome and root division.
 Seeds tend to produce the original types of plant which were used to make the hybrid, not the hybrid itself.

 Seeds are also unreliable at germination rates.
 Many snake plant seeds tend to have very low germination rates at best.
 It’s possible to get a plant to start, but if you need a lot, division or cuttings would be better.

-If you do decide to start one from seed, be sure to get your seeds from a reliable seed supplier.
+If you do decide to propagate snake plants from seed, be sure to get your seeds from a reliable seed supplier.
 It may cost you a bit more, but you’ll have a better chance of germination with an established seed company.
 Seeds through individual sellers may not have been harvested correctly.
 Worse, there’s a lot of seed scams out there.
 Those seeds won’t germinate at all, resulting in a lot of wasted time and money!